 Yes, you may use your HSA account to pay for mental health treatment..

 No, only services that are considered medically necessary are covered.
-Many health plans cover mental health services if a client has a clinical diagnosis, but each plan is different.
+Many health insurance plans cover mental health services if a client has a clinical diagnosis, but each plan is different.
 You need to contact your insurance company to find out the specific benefits of your plan.
-Counseling and coaching for client's who do not meet the criteria for a mental health disorder are typically not services covered by health insurance.
+Psychotherapy, counseling and coaching for client's who do not meet the criteria for a mental health disorder are typically not services covered by health insurance.
+Additionally, treatment is not considered medically necessary for all mental health disorders diagnosed.
 Marriage/Couples counseling is not considered a medically necessary service and is not covered by insurance.
 Family counseling is only considered medically necessary when it is to support a family member who is identified with a mental health disorder.

 Many insurance plans have both in-network and out-of-network benefits that cover mental health services.
 However, insurance benefits and network providers vary.
 Therefore, it is important for you to contact your insurance company directly to find out specifics for your individual plan and if your provider is in-network at the location you are planning on seeing them.